coderepohub/AzureIoTHubDeviceRegisteration/README.md

-# A C# Console Application to register the device in Azure AD
+# A C# Console Application to register the device in Azure IoT Hub
 A simple c# console application to register a device in Azure IoT Hub

 - Use this application to register a device into Azure IOT Hub